ethanresnick/twilio-ivr/README.md

 The common way to handle both these needs is to set far-future `Expires`/`Cache-Control` headers on your static file responses, and then bust the cache by updating the url when the file changes.
 This technique is explained [here](https://maanasroyy.wordpress.com/2012/05/05/apache-performance-tuning-use-a-far-future-expires-header/).

-The twilio-ivr library makes it really easy to do this.
+The twilio-interactive-flow library makes it really easy to do this.
 First, you provide a few options in your [static files configuration](#static-files-config) (described below).
 Then, use the `urlFor` function, passed by the library as the first argument to `twimlFor` and `backgroundTrigger`, to generate urls for your static files that automatically have a query parameter whose value will change every time the file is changed, to bust the cache.
 These are called "fingerprinted urls".

 For example: